Skip to navigation Skip to content

 Previous receipt of ABSTUDY for current course + Read more ...

-Has the customer received any ABSTUDY to study (full or part time) the current course, in previous years?
+Check if the customer received any ABSTUDY assistance to study the current course, in previous years.
+Screens used to check may include:

 Note: if the customer's current course is an Honours extension and ABSTUDY has been paid for any periods in the undergraduate degree (that lead into the Honours) the customer is considered to have 'received' ABSTUDY for their current course.